mehdimerbah/BW_Seminar/practical/README.md

 In this command…

-`--no-unal` is an optional argument, meaning reads that do not align to the reference genome will not be written to sam output
+`--no-unal` is an optional argument, meaning reads that do not align to the reference genome will not be written to sam output.
-`-p` is the number (n) of processors/threads used
+`-p` is the number (n) of processors/threads used.
-`-x` is the genome index
+`-x` is the genome index.
-`-1` is the file(s) containing mate 1 reads
+`-1` is the file(s) containing mate 1 reads.
-`-2` is the file(s) containing mate 2 reads
+`-2` is the file(s) containing mate 2 reads.
-`-S` is the output alignment in sam format
+`-S` is the output alignment in sam format.

 ## Using Bowtie2 in R